How to price your software product effectively – a definitive guide to pricing economics and improving your bottom line

 Most companies do not put enough thought into pricing their products.
 They also do not understand that pricing is a continuous process to attain maximum value per sale.

-The three common strategies used by businesses to define their product pricing include:
+The 3 common strategies used by businesses to define their product pricing include:

 This strategy is equally simple—it uses competitor pricing as a benchmark to set product prices.
 The problem with this strategy is that you have your competitor’s pricing strategy and not your own.